Skip to Main Content

-Participants have logged 143 books towards our goal of reading 200 books during Fall 2025!
+Our Fall 2025 Challenge is in the Books!
+Participants logged 339 books towards our goal of reading 200 books during the semester!

 The goal of Eiche Library's Reading Challenge is to encourage a love of reading among our campus community, and to highlight our leisure or "for fun" reading resources!